-He has a, a presence regardless of whether he is addressing all of the members of the Church with information about our expansion or plans or successes in ways that we are aiding different individuals in the world whether it’s, you know, disaster relief in our…in our… our Volunteer Minister program or whether it’s filling us in on, on what’s happening with the expansion of L. Ron Hubbard’s education technology and how that’s changing lives.
+He has a presence regardless of whether he is addressing all of the members of the Church with information about our expansion or plans or successes in ways that we are aiding different individuals in the world.
+Whether it’s, you know, disaster relief in our Volunteer Minister Program or whether it’s filling us in on what’s happening with the expansion of L. Ron Hubbard’s education technology and how that’s changing lives.
 So when he’s doing that I mean, he’s very professional but there’s always this twinkle in his eye.
 And there’s always this sense of life in him that is just—he’s magnetic.
-And it’s, it’s, he’s a very appealing person to watch as our leader.
-And then when you’re face to face with him that’s there too.
-And he always has this energy and he’s just…he’s just as engaging and interested in what you’re doing and talking about things beyond—you know he’s not an autocratic leader, he’s not a, someone who comes and immediately wants to tell you what you should be doing and how you should be doing things.
+And he’s a very appealing person to watch as our leader.
+And then when you’re face to face with him, that’s there too.
+And he always has this energy and he’s just as engaging and interested in what you’re doing and talking about things beyond—you know he’s not an autocratic leader, he’s not a someone who comes and immediately wants to tell you what you should be doing and how you should be doing things.
 He just comes and talks to you.

 A good leader needs to be more concerned about the people he is leading than his own personal position, status, importance, and I very much see that with Mr. Miscavige.
 That it isn’t about him.
 He’s not interested in being the focal point or trying to garner attention or admiration or anything like that.
 He’s interested in doing an effective job.